On this page

 What the research says

 CagriSema is the cleanest clinical proof so far that amylin agonism can add meaningful weight loss on top of GLP-1 therapy.
-The evidence is strong for weight loss, but still pre-approval and pre-real-world.
+With the REIMAGINE 1-3 diabetes trials now published, the type 2 diabetes evidence is strong too — but the product is still pre-approval and pre-real-world.

 Research timeline